Jingy2000/AITherapist/README.md

     docker compose -f docker-compose-cpu.yml up --build

+## Get Started with Your AI Therapist
+### Configuration
+Before starting a new conversation, configure your session:
+- Select the Model: Click on the dropdown menu under "Model" to select the appropriate AI model (e.g., gpt-3.5-turbo, llama2).
+- Enter Your OpenAI API Key: If you are using models that require an OpenAI API key (such as gpt-3.5-turbo), enter your key in the provided field.
+- Adjust the Temperature: Use the slider to set the 'Temperature' which influences the variety in responses.
+A lower temperature results in more predictable responses, while a higher temperature generates more diverse outputs.
+- Submit Configuration: Click 'Submit' to save your settings.

+### Start a New Conversation
+To initiate a new chat:
+- Open a New Conversation Session: Click on the 'Start' button under the "New Conversation" area to begin interacting with the AI therapist.
+- Engage with Your AI Therapist: Use the chat input box at the bottom of the "Chat" tab to type your messages.

+### Review and Resume Conversations
+If you wish to review and/or resume past conversations:
+- Access Chat History: Navigate to the "Chat History" section located on the configuration sidebar.
+Use the dropdown menu to select a previous conversation you wish to review or continue.
+- Load and Resume Conversation: Click 'Confirm' to load the selected conversation into the chat interface.
+Once the conversation is displayed, you can continue interacting with the AI therapist from where you left off.

+### Generate a Summary
+Once you feel the conversation has reached a point where a summary could be useful, or at the end of your session, navigate to the "Summary" tab next to the "Chat" tab.
+- View Your Session Summary
+Click the "Generate Summary" button.
+This action prompts the AI to analyze the conversation and extract key points, issues, and themes.
+The summary will appear within the tab, highlighting significant aspects of your dialogue.

 ## Stop the Application
 ### Regular Shutdown
 To stop the application without removing Docker volumes, use the command corresponding to how you started the application: